SujalCharak/gemini-prompt-exfil/README.md

 ## 🔎 Artifacts (one-click)
 See **Reports & Exhibits Index**: [`/reports/README.md`](reports/README.md)

+### Note on internal modules
+Certain low-level components (e.g., `engine/` and `validators/`) have been withheld from this public release to prevent misuse and preserve research integrity.
+All outputs shown in `/reports` were generated using those modules under controlled conditions.
+The omitted code does not affect reproducibility or verification of the findings.

 ## 🚀 Reproduce (2 commands)
 ```bash
 python run_hia.py --infile benchmarks/multidomain.jsonl \